gembalisandesh/Task-3/README.md

 - SwiftUI: For building the user interface.
 - Combine: For handling asynchronous events and data flow.
+- Alamofire: For handling network requests, specifically for uploading profile images.
 - UIKit: Used indirectly through `UIViewControllerRepresentable` to integrate the image picker.

 ## Getting Started